Nioh: Merchandise

 A manga based on the character and setting, called Nioh: The Golden Samurai (仁王～金色の侍～, Niō: Kin'iro no Samurai), was written by Yosuke Katayama and began serialization in Weekly Shōnen Magazine starting in May 2016.
 The manga ran for twelve issues until May 2017.
 It was collected into three tankōbon released between February and May 2017 by Kodansha.
-An official soundtrack, featuring all 45 pieces of music from the game, was released in Japan on February 15.
+An official soundtrack, featuring all 45 pieces of music from the game, was released in Japan on 15 February.
+An official art book, Nioh & Nioh 2 Official Artworks, was published in Japan by Kadokawa in June 2020, with an English edition by Udon Entertainment following in February 2023.

 Demos

 A demo version of the game, dubbed the "alpha demo", was released on PlayStation Network (PSN) on 26 April 2016.
 The demo was available until 5 May.
 Completing the demo unlocked access to a free downloadable content (DLC) pack dubbed "Mark of the Conqueror".
 This demo was released so Team Ninja could receive feedback from a future online survey to improve the game's mechanics.
 The demo was downloaded by 850,000 people worldwide, and feedback was positive overall aside from recurring complaints about its lack of tutorials, high difficulty and awkward control scheme.
 Based on this, the team made a number of changes and tweaks to the gameplay.
 A second "beta" demo released from 23 August to 6 September.
 It featured new stages, additional weapons and revamped gameplay based on the feedback from the alpha demo.
 Like the alpha demo, downloading the beta demo gave free access to DLC content, this time a pack dubbed "Mark of the Warrior" alongside the original "Mark of the Conqueror" pack.
 They again undertook a survey of players, and made numerous adjustments and additions to the game based on this feedback.
 The game's delay from 2016 to 2017 was caused by these adjustments.
 A third demo, called "Last Chance Trial", was made available from 20 to 23 January in North America and Europe.
 It gave access to both prior DLC and a final reward for the full game.

 Producer Fumihiko Yasuda, at a presentation at Tokyo Game Show 2018, later attributed Nioh's success to the "demo strategy", saying that aside from getting feedback from users, the demos also had the aim of showing players they were being listened to, "which they hoped would result in players being more supporting of the game".